.png/:/rs=h:1000,cg:true,m)

 This new biography about David Syme is not only about the heritage listed tomb but the spiritual understandings of the man himself, told from the perspective of a researcher - artist who has engaged with the monument in paintings and public talks for almost a decade.

-The book explores connections to early Australian Prime Minister and Federation draftsman Alfred Deakin, British Spiritualist Gerald Massey, Spiritualism & Theosophy, and a pioneering newspaper that set the template for mighty newspapers in Australia and worldwide.
+The book examines connections to early Australian Prime Minister and Federation draftsman Alfred Deakin, British Spiritualist Gerald Massey, Spiritualism & Theosophy, and a pioneering newspaper that set the template for mighty newspapers in Australia and worldwide.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.